Nguni peoples: History

 Most of what is believed about ancient Nguni history comes from oral history and legends.
 Traditionally, their partial ancestors are said to have migrated to Africa's Great Lakes region from the north.
-According to linguistic evidence and historians (including John H. Robertson, Rebecca Bradley, T. Russell, Fabio Silva, and James Steele), some of the ancestors of the Nguni people migrated from west of the geographic centre of Africa towards modern-day South Africa 7000 years ago (5000 BCE).
-Nguni ancestors had migrated within South Africa to present-day KwaZulu-Natal by the 1st century CE and were also present in the Transvaal region at the same time.
-These partially nomadic ancestors of the modern Nguni people brought with them sheep, cattle, goats, and horticultural crops, many of which had never been used in South Africa at that time.
+According to linguistic evidence and historians (including John H. Robertson, Rebecca Bradley, T. Russell, Fabio Silva, and James Steele), some of the ancestors of the Nguni peoples migrated from west of the geographic centre of Africa towards modern-day South Africa 7000 years ago (5000 BCE).